BUILD YOUR FUTURE

 and the Massachusetts Department of Developmental Services

 The Direct Support Certificate Program was created to support and enhance the careers of direct support staff in DDS and DDS-funded programs.
 The certificate program is a project of the Massachusetts Department of Developmental Services (DDS) and the Massachusetts Community Colleges.
 This program includes community college courses in English, Human Services, Psychology, Developmental Disabilities, Special Topics in Intellectual Disabilities and related courses.
 At several of the colleges, some of these courses may be taken online.
 Students also complete a Field Placement, usually focusing on a special project at their current place of employment.
-The program includes 21-22 college credits.
+The program includes 22-28 transferrable community college credits.
 Many students complete the program in one year.

 CAREER FOCUSED